Delfi-CH/mc-server-manager-rust/README.md

 **Only Windows and popular Linux Distributions are supported and have downloadable exectuables.**
 **However: Compiling on the BSD variants and MacOS should be possible but is not supported.**

+**Beta/Testing/Unstable Versions of any Operating System are not supported.**

 #### Windows:

 - Windows 10